table1/framework-project/README.md

 **The easiest way to start a Framework-based data analysis project.**

 This repository provides a pre-configured project template for the [Framework R package](https://github.com/table1/framework).
-Clone it and run `framework::init()` to get started immediately.
+Clone it, edit `init.R` with your settings, and run it to scaffold your project.

 ## Quick Start